Boycott, Divestment and Sanctions: Ministry of Strategic Affairs

-In Israel, the counter-campaign is led by the Ministry of Strategic Affairs.
-In 2015, Israeli Prime Minister Benjamin Netanyahu announced that the ministry would receive over 100 million shekels as well as ten employees to fight BDS.
-Some of the funds have been used to buy space in the Israeli press to promote its anti-BDS message.
+In Israel, the counter-campaign was led by the Ministry of Strategic Affairs until 2021.
+In 2015, Israeli Prime Minister Benjamin Netanyahu announced that the ministry would receive over 100 million shekels and ten employees to fight BDS.
+Some of the funds have been used to buy space in the Israeli press to promote anti-BDS messages.

 In June 2016, Haaretz reported that the ministry was going to establish a "dirty tricks" unit to "establish, hire or tempt nonprofit organizations or groups not associated with Israel, in order to disseminate" negative information about BDS supporters.
 The news came on the heels of a report that Israel's efforts to fight BDS had been ineffectual, in part because the responsibility had been transferred to the Strategic Affairs Ministry from the Foreign Ministry.
 "Despite receiving expanded authority in 2013 to run the government's campaign against the delegitimization and boycott efforts against Israel, the Strategic Affairs Ministry did not make full use of its budget and had no significant achievements in this area," Haaretz quotes the report as saying.
 "In 2015, it still did not carry out its work plans."
 In 2017, the cabinet allocated 128 million shekels over three years for a front company but it spent only 13 million with little to show by way of results.

-On 21 March 2017, Strategic Affairs Minister Gilad Erdan announced a plan to set up a database of Israeli citizens who support BDS.
-The database would be compiled using open sources such as Facebook and social media posts.
-Attorney General Avichai Mandelblit objected, saying that only the Israeli secret police, Shin Bet, has the authority to monitor citizens in that way.
+In March 2017, Strategic Affairs Minister Gilad Erdan proposed establishing a database of Israeli citizens who support BDS.
+Attorney General Avichai Mandelblit objected, saying that only Israeli counterintelligence, Shin Bet, has the legal authority to monitor citizens in such a manner.
 Arab Israeli Knesset member Ayman Odeh slammed the idea, saying the government was afraid of a nonviolent struggle against occupation.
+The plan was not implemented.

 In 2019, the ministry announced that its economic campaign against BDS had shut down 30 financial accounts of BDS-promoting groups.
 In October 2020, +972 Magazine reported that the Ministry of Strategic Affairs paid The Jerusalem Post over NIS 100,000 in 2019 to publish a special supplement titled Unmasking BDS in order to delegitimise the BDS movement.
 The ministry was closed down in 2021 by the 36th government and merged into the Ministry of Foreign Affairs.